Being Certain in Uncertain Times

 Keep customers informed with UPS tracking.

 A good way of helping customers create a connection with you is by getting them involved in the shipping process.
 Offer a tracking number and instruct them on how to use UPS tracking online.
 Once customers have tracking information, they'll be able to see details such as the ship date, delays and delivery date.
 Giving them this information not only empowers them to keep tabs on their orders – the self-service could save you from customer service calls for status updates.
 When customers want more information or play-by-play updates, you can dive into the deeper shipment details available in a transportation management system (TMS).

 Keep them coming back with a good return policy.

 Many customers, especially e-commerce shoppers, lean on businesses with friendly return shipping workflows.
 We've covered parcel returns best practices in the past, but it's worth reiterating that good reverse logistics plays a big part in showing that you don't just value their money.
 Simple acts like documenting your returns processes online or even including a return shipping label with your product can make a big difference in creating a good impression.

 Strong partnerships make for stronger customer connections.

-Now that customers have the power to pick and choose from brands across the country and the world, companies need to do more to earn repeat business.
+Now that customers have the power to pick and choose from brands around the world, companies need to do more to earn repeat business.
 By helping shippers build better fulfillment networks, optimize delivery speed, build custom return workflows and create transparent communication lines with their customers, the shipping experts at Worldwide Express are the bridge connecting brands to customers.